Giovanni Antinori: Life

 On the accession of Pope Pius VI, Antinori was put in charge of an important excavation in the church of San Rocco, near the Mausoleum of Augustus, which revealed a large red obelisk of granite.
-He also worked on the Piazza del Quirinale, rotating the Horse Tamers statues (originally parallel to each other) and placing the obelisk from S. Rocco between them using powerful winches and clever mechanisms.
+He also worked on the Piazza del Quirinale, rotating the Horse Tamers statues (originally parallel to each other) and placing the obelisk from S. Rocco between them using powerful winches and mechanisms.
 In 1787–89 he raised the Sallustian and in 1790–1792 that at the Piazza Montecitorio (which is still, in his honour, inscribed 'IOAN.
 ANTINORIO CAMERTE ARCHIT.’.
 ANTINORIO CAMERTE ARCHIT).
 In 1790–91 Antinori drew a proposal for the Palazzo Braschi for Luigi Braschi Onesti, nephew of Pius VI - other projects was presented by Giuseppe Barberi, Melchiorre Passalacqua, Giuseppe Valadier and Cosimo Morelli, who obtained the commission.

 Giovanni Antinori died in Rome, whilst still directing the works at Piazza Montecitorio, which were completed by his assistant Pasquale Belli (1752–1833).
 He was buried in the Church of S. Venanzio dei Camerti.
 In 1929 that church was demolished to make way for gardens and public spaces around the Vittorio Emmanuele Monument and, despite requests from the local government of Camerino, it proved impossible to find and save Antinori's mortal remains before demolition.
 His wife was buried in the church of S. Antonio dei Portoghesi, always in Rome.